Getting Your Account Configured

 Support Dashboard

 The support dashboard will always show you the status and details of your request.
-If you are part of a larger team, you will have access to a holistic view of what other members of your team are submitting.
+If you are part of a larger team, you can access a holistic view of what other team members submit.

 Email Support Requests

 You can also email support requests to support@openbridge.com.
-Any request sent to support@openbridge.com will be cared for in the same manner as it would if you submitted them on the support portal.
+Any request sent to support@openbridge.com will be cared for in the same manner as if you submitted them on the support portal.

 Understanding Different Types of Support Requests